SURG/CW: Small Undergraduate Research Grants/Crosswalk

 Summer/Fall 2019 Proposal Deadine: Friday, March 22, 2019

-The Small Undergraduate Research Grant/Crosswalk (SURG/CW) program offers grants for materials and supplies to undergraduates at Carnegie Mellon for research in all fields of study that cross disciplines.
+The Small Undergraduate Research Grant/Crosswalk (SURG/CW) program offers grants for materials and supplies to undergraduates at Carnegie Mellon in all fields of study who are pursuing interdisciplinary work.
 SURG/CW provides supplementary funds above what is allowed for SURG (one-person projects qualify for grants up to $500; group projects can receive up to $1000).

 What can I do?

 Students interested in any form of interdisciplinary research may apply.
-This includes projects that involve students from two or more departments and/or disciplines.
-It can also cover a project defined as interdisciplinary, drawing on research and faculty support that cross different fields.
+This means that the project must synthesize knowledge and methods from multiple disciplines and not simply include students and faculty from different departments.
+For more information on how interdisciplinary research is defined for SURG/CW, see here.
 You can work alone or in a large group, in a professor's lab or in a studio - it's up to you.
 The URO adheres to a broad definition of research: "Research, scholarly, or artistic activities that lead to the production of new knowledge; to increased problem solving capabilities, including design and analysis; to original, critical or historical theory and interpretation; or to the production of art or artistic performance."

 How much funding can I get from SURG/CW?